Death Classification: Line of Duty Death

 Police investigating the shooting were able to identify Leathers by running his fingerprints.
 He had served time at the Pontiac Reformatory at the age of 19.
 Police also discovered that the car used to force Mr. Cooper to the curb was also stolen from Emil Svedian on June 22, 1927 at 10:30 p.m.

-Sergeant Kehoe was waked at his residence located at 2853 West Leland Avenue and his funeral mass was held at Our Lady of Mercy Church located at 4432 North Troy Street.
+Sergeant Kehoe was waked at his residence located at 2853 West Leland Avenue.
+His funeral mass was held at Our Lady of Mercy Church located at 4432 North Troy Street.
 He was laid to rest June 27, 1927 in Calvary Cemetery, 301 Chicago Avenue, Evanston, Illinois.
 His grave is located in Lot 34, Block 2, Section U.

 Sergeant Thomas William Kehoe, born October 19, 1874, received his Probationary Appointment to the Chicago Police Department on October 1, 1908.
 He earned 1 Credible Mention during his career.
 On November 8, 1913, he was promoted to 2nd Class Detective Sergeant, becoming effective on November 10, 1913 and his title being officially changed by order of the city council on January 11, 1915.
 On June 28, 1921, he was promoted to Sergeant.